Periodic dynamics of population-imbalanced fermionic condensates in optical lattices: Effects of population imbalance

-In this section, the linearized form of the $\omega$ vs. $\epsilon_b$ plot is studied and the intercept is extracted.
-Here we investigate the effect of the population imbalance on the value of this intercept.
-The result is presented in the form of intercept ($c$) versus fractional imbalance ($P$) plot for $^6\mbox{Li}$.
-We find that these plots are of parabolic in nature, and are either concave or convex.
+In this section, we study how the $\omega$ vs. $\epsilon_b$ plots in Sec. \ref{4th section} change with a varying amount of population imbalance.
+For this, we extract the slope $b$ from the linearized form of the curves as in Eq. (\ref{linearize}).
+The result is presented in the form of a slope ($b$) versus fractional imbalance ($P$) plot for $^6\mbox{Li}$.
+It appears that these curves are parabolic in nature.